mlochbaum/BQN/implementation/versusc.md

 BQN has definite disadvantages relative to C, because it doesn't have static type information and doesn't do a significant amount of optimization when it compiles—every primitive is a function call, except the operands to some modifiers like `+´`.
 To make up for this, there are a number of advantages that are perhaps less obvious.
 Broadly speaking, a C program contains more optimization information than a BQN one, but this information (even if it's well chosen!) can tie the compiler down and prevent optimization as much as it can enable it.

 Now, I can't really say it's impossible for some future C compiler to sift out what information is important and what isn't, and build a program that's perfectly suited to what you want to do.
 It would be fighting its own source language to get there, and may have to do crazy things like guess constraints on program input that you expect but haven't checked for.
-Besides, if you're hoping for radical implementation improvements, you might bet on the language that's a few years old, not the one that's been around for 50?
+And if you're hoping for radical implementation improvements, you might bet on the language that's a few years old, not the one that's been around for 50?

 ### High-level versus low-level